 What is interesting is that the rights to setipiprant appear to have changed hands relatively recently, after Allergan bought a company named Kythera for a reported $2.1bn.
 The media was quick to note at the time that Allergan had already started to show interest in the hair loss market by testing a drug named bimatoprost – originally developed to treat glaucoma – as a potential treatment for Male Pattern Baldness.
 As MPB affects up to half of all men by the time they are 50, new treatments are potentially worth many billions.

-The setipiprant study is to take place at more than a dozen clinics and hospitals across the US and has been designed to test how 1,000 mg setipiprant tablets twice daily compare to finasteride 1mg, which is taken once a day.
-The latter is already clinically-proven to treat MPB and has been approved by both the MHRA in the UK and the FDA in the USA.
+The setipiprant study is to take place at more than a dozen clinics and hospitals across the US and has been designed to test how 1,000 mg setipiprant tablets taken twice daily compare to finasteride 1mg, which is taken once a day.
+The latter is already clinically-proven to treat MPB and has been recognised by key medical regulatory bodies, being licensed by the MHRA in the UK and approved by the FDA in the USA.